 The only money you may have to pay up front is for court filing fees and related costs.
 For these costs, we will give you an itemized receipt so you know exactly what you’re paying for.

-Is It Worth It To Hire A Personal Injury Attorney For Clarksville, Tennessee?
+Is It Worth It To Hire A Personal Injury Attorney?

 Yes, it is!
 The insurance industry’s own studies show that an injured person with an attorney gets an average of one-third larger recovery in their pocket, even after the contingency fees are removed.